 iARTe sees its primary task as the teaching, development and deepening of these therapies by promoting research.

 iARTe was originally founded in 1996 as the European Academy (EA) comprising 7 vocational training and university courses.
 Such an umbrella organisation would be expected to provide cohesion, support and mutual encouragement.
 Quality assurance also became an important aspect.
 The aim in the long term was to gain legal recognition for the professions in Europe.

 Today as iARTe, it has become an international association of training institutions with members on (almost) all continents of the world.

 Its main concern remains the development of the training courses, quality assurance and research.

 In January 2024 membership of iARTe included the following:

 8 accredited postgraduate courses

 See member schools

-iARTe is organized as an association with its headquarters in Dornach, Switzerland.
-Its statutes can be found here:
+iARTe is organised as an association with its headquarters in Dornach, Switzerland.
+Its bylaws can be found here:

-Laura Piffaretti (IKAM Coordinator Art Therapies in the Medical Section, Lucerne, CH)
+Laura Piffaretti (IKAM Coordinator Arts Therapies in the Medical Section, Lucerne, CH)